ecemozturkk/WeatherApp/README.md

 - **Temperature Unit Selection:** Users have the option to switch between Celsius and Fahrenheit for temperature units.

--  **Offline City Weather:** The application stores the weather information for the last searched city, allowing users to access it offline.
+-  **💥 Offline City Weather:** The application stores the weather information for the last searched city, allowing users to access it offline.

 ## Screenshots